Helsinki: Early history

-After the end of the Ice Age and the retreat of the ice cover, the first colonizers came to the area around Helsinki about 5000 BC.
-Their presence has been documented by archeologists in Vantaa, Pitäjänmäki and Kaarela.

-Permanent settlements appeared only at the beginning of the 1st millennium AD, in the Iron Age, when the area was inhabited by Tavastians.
-They used the area for fishing and hunting, but due to a lack of archeological finds it is difficult to say how extensive their settlements were.
-Pollen analysis has shown that there were cultivating settlements in the area in the 10th century and surviving historical records from the 14th century describe Tavastian settlements in the area.
+After the end of the Ice Age and the retreat of the ice sheet, the first settlers arrived in the Helsinki area around 5000 BC.
+Their presence has been documented by archaeologists in Vantaa, Pitäjänmäki and Kaarela.
+Permanent settlements did not appear until the beginning of the 1st millennium AD, during the Iron Age, when the area was inhabited by the Tavastians.
+They used the area for fishing and hunting, but due to the lack of archaeological finds it is difficult to say how extensive their settlements were.
+Pollen analysis has shown that there were agricultural settlements in the area in the 10th century, and surviving historical records from the 14th century describe Tavastian settlements in the area.